 It’s a Sign that the Metal is Ready for the Rod

 While this may seem like a strange point, it’s a useful one—especially for beginners.
 When you’re welding or soldering a metal, you often will focus the heat around the flux, as opposed to straight on it.
 The flux is often an indicator that the metal is ready to make contact with the rod.
-When you find that the flux has reached a toasted-brown color, you can go in with the rod.
+For Super Alloy 1: when you find that the flux has reached a toasted-brown color, you can go in with the rod.
+For Super Alloy 5: when the flux has turned watery and thin, it’s time to apply the rod.

 It Provides Protection